Ze-Rato/Maze-TI-BASIC/README.md

 Pretty self explanatory, you are a red dot on a maze and your goal is to get to the green mark on it.
 Use the arrow keys to move.

+Use MAZEGEN to generate a maze and only after the maze is genetared use MAZEPLAY.
+If you for some reason want to do a break mid maze you can abort the code execution with the 'ON' button and then execute MAZEPLAY again to finish it, no data will be lost.

 NOTES:
 * The max width size is 20.
 * The generation of a 20x20 maze may take up to 2 minutes.